elisa-tech/wg-development-process/README.md

 4. Kernel configurations
    - Owner: Elana Copperman
    - Continued low key (mostly offline) work on kernel configuration database.
    - Elana to work offline, based on workshop 	feedback.
-Present to WG for feedback and alignment in ~6 weeks and plan an extended (~1 hour) session at the next workshop.
+Present to WG for feedback and alignment in ~6 weeks (tentatively on April 22) and plan an extended (~1 hour) session at the next workshop.
    - Identify safety kernel configurations which can be defined for specific use cases.
 Stretch goal, pending preliminary results from work on safe kernel configuration database.